 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyze and Interpret Data: Analyze and interpret data to determine similarities and differences in findings.
 Comparison of embryological development of different species also reveals similarities that show relationships not evident in the fully-formed anatomy.
-Patterns:Graphs and charts can be used to identify patterns in data.

-8.LS4.4 Construct an explanation based on evidence that describes how genetic variations of traits in a population increase some individuals' probability of surviving and reproducing in a specific environment.

-Clarification Statement: Emphasis is on using simple probability statements and proportional reasoning to construct explanations for why in a specific environment impacted by different factors (e.g., limited food availability, predators, nesting site availability, light availability), some traits confer advantages that make it more probable that an organism will be able to survive and reproduce there.
-Assessment Boundary: N/A

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Construct an explanation that includes qualitative or quantitative relationships between variables that predict and/or describe phenomena.
+Patterns: Graphs and charts can be used to identify patterns in data.
+8.LS4.4 Construct an explanation basindividuals' probability of surviving a ed on evidence that describes how genetic variations of traits in a population increase sc nd reproducing in a specific environment. ome Clarification Statement: Emphasis is environment impacted by different fac confer advantages that make it more on using simple probability statements and proportional reasoning to construct explanati ctors (e.g., limited food availability, predators, nesting site availability, light availability), so probable that an organism will be able to survive and reproduce there.
+Assessment Bound ons for why in a specific me traits lary: N/A Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Construct an explanation that includes qualitative or quantitative relationships between variables that predict and/or describe phenomena.
 Natural selection leads to the predominance of certain traits in a population, and the suppression of others.
-Phenomena may have more than one cause, and some cause and effect relationships in systems can only be described using probability.
+Cause and Effect: Phenomena may have more than one cause, and some cause and effect relationships in systems can only be described using probability.